mslitao/Leetcode/ML/InterviewQuestions.md

 2. Overfitting

-    Overfitting occurs when a statistical model or machine learning algorithm captures the noise of the data.
-Intuitively, overfitting occurs when the model or the algorithm fits the data too well.
+    Overfitting occurs when a statistical model or machine learning algorithm captures **the noise of the data**.
+Intuitively, overfitting occurs when the model or the algorithm **fits the data too well**.

     **The model is Low bias but high variance**